SebastianKut/youtube_clone/README.md

 start from 2:30

-1.finish uploading form - needs to show thorough context api, then edit how it all looks 2. add sidebar and format login and register pages
+1. add video data to video page

-3. Change client to make it look like youtube with tailwind
+2. fix side bar in login and register page

-4. Add tests to server for route handelers
+3. Add tests to server for route handelers

-5. Maybe add test to client
+4. Maybe add test to client